SuzukaDev/suzukadev.github.io/content/articles/devlogs/the-resilence-of-memory/index.md

 ### AI's answer
 {{< box_warning >}}
 <!-- We should have in mind that is usually programmed for being very accomodating with the user and it will sugarcoat a lot their answers, even when explicitely asking for "being completely honest". -->
 We should keep in mind that it is usually programmed to be very accommodating towards the user, and it will often sugarcoat its answers, even when explicitly asked to “be completely honest”.
-So I personally **never fully trust its positive criticism**.
+So I personally **<u>never fully trust its positive criticism</u>**.
 {{< /box_warning >}}

 {{< details "AI's answer" >}}